jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 #### Tips and Tricks with Wercker

 1. If you are new to using Wercker, it is very possible that you may create a pipeline incorrectly.
-One such case is deleting the default build pipeline and adding a deploy-production pipeline that does not match the build, deploy structure of the wercker.yml file.
-The thought pattern here is; there is only one wercker.yml file, so there should only be one pipeline in the workflow.
-This generates an error during the Wercker run phase.
+One such case is deleting the default build pipeline and adding only a deploy-production pipeline.
+This generates an error during the Wercker Run phase.

 <p align="center">
   <img src="/images/wercker/deploy_error.jpg" alt="Workflow error" />
 </p>

-2. Incorrect scripts in the wercker.yml file will result in a failure in the deploy pipeline when the build run.
+2. Incorrect scripts in the wercker.yml file will result in a failure in executing the deploy pipeline.

 <p align="center">
   <img src="/images/wercker/linode_update_failed.jpg" alt="Linode update error" />
 </p>

-3. It may be tempting to look at the Wercker console error output and guess that the username in the wercker.yml script should be "wercker" as in `export WERCKER_STEP_OWNER="wercker"`.
-An incorrect username in the script can lead to a "public key error" output in the Wercker console output.
+3. It may be tempting to look at a Wercker console error output and guess that the username in the wercker.yml script should be "wercker" as in `export WERCKER_STEP_OWNER="wercker"`.
+An incorrect username, in the script code, can result in a "public key error" output in the Wercker console output.

 ```bash
 deploy: